 This time, the galaxy is not too large that you can easily distinguish the dark sky with the nebulosity, making your background neutralization tasks much less tricky than with M31.
 The key here is to get as much of the arms as possible, without overdoing it.
 As you can see in our main image, each arm is pretty well revealed, but pushing the software a little more would have made some bright, non existent haze visible just around the galaxy.

-Below is what a 6-minute single shot of the target looks like.
+Below is what a 6-minute single shot of the target looks like with our unmodified DSLR camera.
 You can see a lot of details around the core, but not so much in the spiral arms.
 This changes once you stack everything!

 A DEEP SKY OBJECT...
 WITHIN A DEEP SKY OBJECT!

 When staring at our main photo of the Triangulum Galaxy, I wondered what that white little patch was in one of the arms.
 I thought it was a blown out part from the processing, until I did some research and realized it was NGC 604: One of the largest nebulae in our entire local group!
 To give you an idea of its size, it is 40 times the size of the Orion Nebula...

 Below you can see our cropped photo of M33, with Hubble's image of NGC 604 where the nebula is located.

 GALACTIC HUNTER EPISODE #5 - THE TRIANGULUM GALAXY